Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Background

 \paragraph{Goal of promoting algorithmic fairness} It is known that AI systems can issue predictions that may result in disparate outcomes or other forms of injustices for certain socio-demographic groups---especially those that have been historically marginalized~\citep{de2022algorithmic,imana2021auditing,buyl2022tackling,bartlett2022consumer}.
 When AI systems are used to inform consequential decisions, it is important that a human can override problematic recommendations.
 To that end, the literature has often framed explanations as an important pathway towards improving algorithmic fairness~\citep{langer2021we,arrieta2020explainable,dodge2019explaining,das2020opportunities}.
 Grounded on the organizational justice literature~\citep{colquitt2015measuring,greenberg1987taxonomy}, researchers distinguish different notions of algorithmic fairness, among which are $(i)$ \emph{distributive fairness}, which refers to the fairness of decision outcomes~\citep{zafar2017fairness}, and $(ii)$ \emph{procedural fairness}, which refers to the fairness of decision-making procedures~\citep{lee2019procedural}.
 Distributive fairness is typically measured in terms of statistical metrics such as parity in error rates across groups~\citep{barocas-hardt-narayanan,chouldechova2017fair}; which is closely related to notions like \emph{equalized odds} or \emph{equal opportunity}~\citep{hardt2016equality}.
-Importantly, there is no conclusive evidence showing that explanations lead to fairer decisions, and it remains unclear \emph{how} explanations may enable this~\citep{langer2021we}.
+In this work, we apply this notion and measure distributive fairness as disparities in error rates across genders (see \Cref{subsec:measuring_reliance_fairness}).
+Importantly, there is no conclusive evidence from prior work showing that explanations lead to fairer decisions, and it remains unclear \emph{how} explanations may enable this~\citep{langer2021we}.
+To understand these mechanisms better, we therefore conduct a comprehensive analysis of explanations' effects on the human ability to improve distributive fairness, and we also study in depth the mediating roles of fairness perceptions and reliance behavior.